 We were formed in Delaware in November 2003 for the purpose of acquiring the assets of Grand Canyon University.
-Prior to completion of this offering, we intend to effect a reorganization pursuant to which we will transfer substantially all of our operations to a newly created wholly-owned subsidiary.
 Our principal executive offices are located at 3300 West Camelback Road, Phoenix, Arizona 85017, and our telephone number is (602) 639-7500.
 Our website is located at www.gcu.edu.
 The information on, or accessible through, our website does not constitute part of, and is not incorporated into, this prospectus.